Best Sprinkler Parks and Splash Pads in Westchester and Hudson Valley

-With water cannons that actually move, a circular spray area to run through, and lots of other fun features, the colorful splash pad at the 301-acre Bowdoin Park will be a blast for little ones.
-Along with the splash pad, there’s a playground next to it for kids to check out, as well as picnic areas, scenic river views, and more.
-We don’t call it a Destination Playground for nothing.
-FREE entry.
+With water cannons that actually move, a circular spray area to run through, and lots of other fun features, the colorful splash pad at Bowdoin Park is a blast for little ones.
+The 301-acre park also boasts a playground and picnic areas, scenic river views, and more.
+It's earned its destination playground moniker.

-You’ll find various jets and sprinklers at this fun splash pad.
+You’ll find various jets and sprinklers at this fun splash pad in Tarrytown.
 There’s a playground right next to it, as well as room to have a picnic lunch or snack under the pavilion (when it’s not in use).
 If the kids still haven’t gotten all their energy out, there’s a huge grassy field perfect for running and other outdoor games.
-Also great?
-Parking and entry are FREE.

 Originally published in 2018, this post is updated annually.
 Photos courtesy of the parks